 You know what?
 If you’ve done absolutely anything productive on any particular day than you win that day.
 “Normal” people do that from time to time and they feel real good about themselves for awhile.
 That’s not enough for us though.
 We must take it to the next level and be productive for as many days in a row as we possibly can.
 If you start to feel burned out than slow down briefly but don’t ever stop completely.
 If more than 1 single day goes by without getting any work done then it’s a problem, because it’s not that difficult, even one sentence is enough.

 You know those timed missions in video games where you race against the clock to get somewhere or achieve a certain score or whatever?
 Well the journey to financial freedom is a race against time.
 Different people have different priorities but I personally really want to get to the finish line before I’m 30, because I haven’t truly enjoyed myself yet due to a lifetime of school and hardcore gaming.
-I have now finished school and simply stopped playing video games so much, but instead of being a good little “normal” person wasting my 20’s dstagnation_3oing a 9-5 and partying on weekends I’m doing my absolute best to continue the journey and not take the “easy” career path.
+I have now finished school and simply stopped playing video games so much, but instead of being a good little “normal” person wasting my 20’s doing a 9-5 and partying on weekends I’m doing my absolute best to continue the journey and not take the “easy” career path.
 Don’t get me wrong, I love having fun and one day the parties will come back with a vengeance, but not until I quit my job first.
 If I don’t make it by 30 though I’ll seriously consider crime, because at that point I’ll be a broken man.
 I truly fear that eventuality becoming a reality but I must say that fear may be the best motivator there is.

 Basically you have two options, either work 5 days for 2 days your whole life, or 7 days for 0 days a part of your life and then massively enjoy the rest of it much more than those pathetic little weekends.
 How long will you have to trade 7 for 0?
 It depends on what you want, 4 days for 3?
 2 for 4?
 0 for 7?
 What type of lifestyle do you seek? rich? monk?
 All these aspects factor into the time It’ll take to get there, but continuous progress is the key here.
 So please, please, please… do yourself a favor and DON’T STAGNATE, or you’ll only be doing yourself a disservice.
 Your one and only life is worth more than that, don’t you think so?
 Know so.